BigBIueWhale/pci_linux_driver/README.md

 - `load_module.sh`: A script to insert the kernel module into the running kernel.
 - `unload_module.sh`: A script to remove the kernel module from the running kernel.
 - `view_kernel_log.sh`: A script to view the kernel log messages related to the module.
-- `print_all_files.sh`: A script to print out the contents of all the project files.

 ## Installation